 Posts tagged with fave - page 2

-Taking a few cues from both I came up with a serif that’s a little different from the others with open counters, long tails, and subtle angles that hardly does the source material justice but still looks great given the constraints.
+Taking a few cues from both, I came up with a serif that’s a little different from the others with open counters, long tails, and subtle angles that hardly does the source material justice but still looks authoritative within the constraints.

 I’d already done Broadwary and two variants of Cinema - why another 20s art-deco font?
 Well, the simple reason is I don’t think either of them shows enough flair.

 Created in 2019 this font contains more brazen curves and angles and is much more aligned with the actual ‘Broadway’ font created in the 1920s.
 It’s my favorite of the three and the extra bold heavy version is quite extreme.
 There’s also a more restrained bold and an open variant included too.

 It works well for everything from prose and dialog through to titles and lists.